Is Workplace Incivility Hurting Your Employee Retention? (2021 Update)

 7. Encourage civility ownership

-Whilst it’s important that companies create a culture which fosters civility, employees also need to be held accountable for their contribution.
-Christine Porath has created an incredibly useful self assessment tool which employees can use to understand which of their habits may be contributing to their own lack of civility.
+Whilst it’s important that companies create a culture that fosters civility, employees also need to be held accountable for their contributions.
+Christine Porath has created an incredibly useful self-assessment tool that employees can use to understand which of their habits may be contributing to their own lack of civility.

 More about employee retention

 Thank you for reading – would you like to see employee retention increase at your company?
-Talk to us about retention strategies and recruiting right, through AI-led oil recruitment.
-Email us directly on firstname.lastname@example.org.
+Read our latest article or talk to us directly about retention strategies.